DXHeroes/knowledge-base-content/practices/kiss.md

 ## How to Implement KISS

-Universal and abstract implementation of the KISS principle can be summed up as the following:
+Universal and abstract implementation of the KISS principle for any problem-solving can be summed up as the following:

 1. Stop to gather information.
 2. Take (or create if needed) the big, tough problem.